abdulzakrt/WumpusWorld-CSharp/README.md

 ---------

 This implementation of Wumpus World uses prolog and is based on Dotnet and requires the following:
-* 64 bit machine , Currently the game only works on 64 bit machines
+* 64 bit windows machine , Currently the game only supports 64 bit machines
 * SWIPL(v6.6.6) 64 bit (Installed automatically by the game if not available)
-* Latest Version of DotNet
+* Latest Version of DotNet (Installed automatically by windows)

 How to use